satrijotomo/Data_Science/README.md

 # Data_Science
-This is repository for data science projects
+This is repository for my data science projects.